r00t254/Awwards-App/README.md

 There are no known bugs currently but pull requests are allowed incase of a bug

 # Contact Informations
-You can send your feedback and comments through this email.
+You can send your feedback and comments through this email.root254.mary@gmailmail.com